 Don’t try to use any products that might treat acne in an older child, teen, or adult.
 It also helps to keep baby clean in general, since dirt and debris anywhere on the baby’s body quickly finds its way to the baby’s face.

 When children who have not yet reached puberty get acne, the culprit usually is excessive production of a chemical called DHEA, which is the building block for stress hormones.
-Don’t subject children to complicated acne treatment programs.
+Don’t subject children to complicated acne treatment programs because these can have adverse side effects3.
 Just make sure they rinse their skin with mild soap and water, getting all the soap off the skin, and toweling dry with a clean towel.
 It also helps to eliminated caffeinated soft drinks and energy drinks that increase the production of inflammatory compounds in the skin.

 People who have fair skin and who tend to get tiny pimples on the nose and across the cheeks often have a mild or subclinical case of a form of acne called rosacea.
 In this form of acne, the problem really is not clogged pores.
 It’s broken blood vessels.
 The capillaries at the basal layer of the skin tend to break and leak, with red or purple coloration showing through the layers of skin above them.

 The key to treating this kind of acne is to avoid irritating blood vessels.
 Avoid anything that heats the skin and expands blood vessels, whether it’s “warming” acne products containing the ingredient zeolyte, hot coffee, spiced food, or coming in from the cold into an overheated room.
 Every time you stress the capillaries in the skin, you make them more prone to future outbreaks.
-You can rebuild the strength of your skin by regular use of products that contain an ingredient called azelaic acid, and by eating weekly servings of blueberries, blackberries, and barley.
+You can rebuild the strength of your skin by regular use of products that contain an ingredient called azelaic acid, which has antioxidative and anti-inflammatory properties5, and by eating weekly servings of blueberries, blackberries, and barley.

 People who tend to get blackheads on oily skin, oddly enough, tend to have more blemishes where the skin tends to dry out.
 Even though pores may make too much oil, drying the skin around the pores stops the drainage of oil and leads to the formation of blackheads.
 The most problematic areas for blackheads on oily skin usually appear on the sides of the face, on the jawline, and at the hair line.

 The key to treating blackhead-prone oily skin is to apply small amounts of a water-based or even an oil-in-water moisturizer immediately after cleansing and drying the skin every morning.
-It’s important to avoid products that contain alcohol, because these can cause flaking of the skin that also clogs pores.
+It’s important to avoid products that contain alcohol, because these can cause skin irritation6, as well as skin flaking that can clog pores.